YuvalChen/crm/README.md

 ---

 **Note**: This project is intentionally created with bugs and issues to demonstrate automated code fixing capabilities.
-It should not be used in production without proper testing and bug fixes.# crm
+It should not be used in production without proper testing and bug fixes.